jungwonkim/iris-docs2/README.md

-THIS IS AN EXPERIMENTAL GIT REPOSITORY. https://github.com/ORNL/iris is the official git repository of IRIS.

 # IRIS

 IRIS is an intelligent runtime system for extremely heterogeneous architectures.
 IRIS discovers available functionality, manage multiple diverse programming